Constructing local models for Lagrangian torus fibrations: Definitions and setup

 We are interested in proper continuous maps \(F\colon X\to B\) with connected fibres where \(B\) is a stratified space and, either: \begin{itemize} \item \((X,\omega)\) is a symplectic manifold of dimension \(2n\), or \item \((X,\alpha)\) is a contact manifold of dimension \(2n-1\) with a chosen contact 1-form \(\alpha\).
 In this case, we write \(\omega=d\alpha\).

 \end{itemize} \begin{Definition}[Coisotropic fibration] We call \(F\colon X\to B\) a {\em coisotropic fibration} if it is a proper continuous map with connected fibres such that the fibres over the \(k\)-dimensional stratum are \(\omega\)-coisotropic submanifolds (possibly with boundary and corners) of codimension \(k\).
 We say a coisotropic fibration is {\em generically Lagrangian} if \(F\) is a smooth submersion over \(S_{top}(B)\) and the fibres over \(S_{top}(B)\) are Lagrangian.
+(Note that a Lagrangian submanifold of a contact manifold is one on which \(d\alpha\) vanishes.)

 \end{Definition} \begin{Remark} If \(F\) is generically Lagrangian then \(\dim B=n\), respectively \(\dim B=n-1\), if \(X\) is symplectic, respectively contact.

 \end{Remark} \begin{Definition}[Lagrangian torus fibration] We call \(F\colon X\to B\) a {\em Lagrangian torus fibration} if \begin{itemize} \item \(F\) is a smooth submersion over the top stratum, with Lagrangian fibres. \item the fibres over other strata are themselves stratified spaces with isotropic strata. \end{itemize} We call the complement of the top stratum the {\em discriminant locus} \(Discr(F)=B\setminus S_{top}(B)\).